Blackacre: In popular culture

 Because of its association with legal education, a number of legal publications and events utilize the name.
 For example, Blackacre was adopted as the name of the literary journal at the University of Texas School of Law.
 Blackacre is also the name of a journal at the University of Sydney Law School, published annually by the Sydney University Law Society, the name of the open-air courtyard and weekly student social at Vanderbilt Law School, and the name of a William Mitchell College of Law formal.

+Law professor K-Sue Park "found that the terms, infrequent but present in English legal treatises, also constituted the title of a proslavery novel that appeared in 1856, the same year the Court decided Dred Scott, from a prominent Confederate press"–William M. Burwell's White Acre vs. Black Acre (1856).
+Park writes, '"White Acre' was an incompetent northern farm and 'Black Acre,' a southern plantation labored upon by loyal, hardworking slaves.
+It seems likely that the deployment of these terms by a member of a high-profile political family to defend slavery so publicly at this turbulent time might have had some influence on their popular connotations and meaning, or at least as much as obscure English planting terminology."
+While that is hard to disprove, it is contestable that Blackacre appeared only "infrequent[ly]" before that publication.
+It appears to refer to property in many leading seventeeth- and eighteenth-century law books, including Sir Edward Coke's Institutes of the Laws of England, Charles Viner's Abridgement of Law, and Matthew Bacon's New Abridgement of Law.
+It was also the name of the litigious widow, Widow Blackacre, in the seventeenth-century play The Plain Dealer.

 The Blackacre Nature Preserve and Historic Homestead in Kentucky was so named by the donor of the land, Macauley Smith, who had been a judge on the Kentucky Court of Appeals.
 In July 2010, a legal humor website wrote an article chronicling the foreclosure sale of Blackacre.
 A group of law students in Indianapolis founded a brewery named Black Acre Brewing Co. in late 2010 as a homage to their legal schooling.
 Monica Youn's 2016 book of poetry from Graywolf Press is titled Blackacre, in reference to the legal concept (Youn has a law degree from Yale).